Sunbeam Alpine: Series III (1963–1964)

 The rarest production Alpine, the Series III was produced from March, 1963 to January, 1964 for a total of 5,863 units.
 It was a transitional model, incorporating many of the modifications of the later low fin cars such as roomier boot, later hard top (common with Tiger), tube type rear shocks, improved micro cell seats, and a vacuum brake booster.
 The 1592 cc engine was de-tuned in the GT for smoothness.

-Series IV 1964–65
+Series IV (1964–1965)

 There was no longer a lower-output engine option; the convertible and hardtop versions shared the same 82 bhp engine with single Solex carburettor.
 A new rear styling was introduced with the fins largely removed.
-Automatic transmission with floor-mounted control became an option, but was unpopular.
+An automatic transmission with floor-mounted control became an option, but was unpopular.
 From autumn 1964 a new manual gearbox with synchromesh on first gear was adopted in line with its use in other Rootes cars.
 A total of 12,406 were made.

-Series V 1965–68
+Series V (1965–1968)

 The final version had a new five-bearing 1725 cc engine with twin Zenith-Stromberg semi-downdraught carburettors producing 93 bhp.
 There was no longer an automatic transmission option.
 19,122 were made.
 In some export markets, 100 PS SAE were claimed.

 A muscle-car variant of the later versions was also built, the Sunbeam Tiger.